Your VA Home Loan

-Regardless of rank, each veteran (honorably or medically discharged) and active duty military member receives an entitlement of $453,100 ($113,275 being the 25% VA guarantee to the lender).
-Qualified applicants can choose to buy one home up to that amount or split the difference between two home loans.
+Regardless of rank, each veteran (honorably or medically discharged) and active duty military member receives an entitlement of $484,350.00 ($121,087 being the 25% VA guarantee to the lender).
+Qualified applicants can choose to buy one home up to that amount or split that amount between two home loans.

-You read that right, there is absolutely zero down payment required when using the VA home loan, unlike most loan programs which require a minimum of 3%-5% down.
+You read that right, there is absolutely zero down payment required when using the VA home loan, unlike most loan programs which require a minimum of 3%-5% down (outside of First Time Home Buyer programs).
 Plus, the VA home loan doesn’t require monthly mortgage insurance like other loan programs, saving you a substantial amount of money each month.

-For VA loans closed on or after January 1, 2018, the maximum loan amount for 1 Unit SFR, without additional down payment from the veteran, in non-high cost counties is $453,100.
-The ceiling for high-cost counties, without additional down payment from the veteran, is $679,650.
-For Alaska, Guam, Hawaii and U.S. Virgin Islands, the ceiling is $1,019,475.
+For VA loans closed on or after January 1, 2019, the maximum loan amount for 1 Unit SFR, without additional down payment from the veteran, in non-high cost counties is $484,350.
+The ceiling for most high-cost counties, without additional down payment from the veteran, ranges from $517,500 to $726,525 depending on the County.
 You can learn more about where your county falls here.

 Unlike with other military benefits like the GI Bill and TRICARE, the VA doesn’t directly provide mortgage assistance to homebuyers.
 Rather, they give approved lenders a guarantee that the loan will be repaid.

-Approved lenders are not confined to military niche banks or mortgage companies that use “VA” or “Veteran” in the company’s name.
-You should explore several options and talk to other lenders who may be able to bundle your VA home loan with additional tax credits and local benefits.
+Approved VA lenders are not confined to military niche banks or mortgage companies that use "VA" or "Veteran" in the company's name.
+You should explore several options and talk to other local lenders (especially in Military towns) who may be able to bundle your VA home loan with additional tax credits and local benefits.